jshahbazi/pygotrader/README.md

 Note that this will override any existing installation of the coinbasepro-python library.

 ### Running the program
-To view only the current BTC-USD orders on Coinbase, you can simply run:
+To view only the current BTC-USD ask/bid spread on Coinbase, you can simply run:
 ```
  pygotrader
 ```